aospapp/aosp/external/skia/site/dev/testing/testing.md

 dm.json is used by our automated testing system, so you can ignore it if you like.
 It contains a listing of each test run and a checksum of the image generated for that run.

+### Detail <a name="digests"></a>
-(Boring technical detail: it is not a checksum of the .png file, but rather a checksum of the raw pixels used to create that .png.)
+Boring technical detail: The checksum is not a checksum of the .png file, but rather a checksum of the raw pixels used to create that .png.
+That means it is possible for two different configurations to produce the same exact .png, but have their checksums differ.

 Unit tests don't generally output anything but a status update when they pass.
 If a test fails, DM will print out its assertion failures, both at the time